-Major search engines focus on creating the best possible user experience by offering relevant information.
-Therefore creating quality content has become a deciding factor in SEO success.
+Major search engines aim to deliver the best possible user experience by offering relevant information.
+So creating quality content has become a key factor in SEO success.

-Since 2011, Google has rolled out a series of “Panda Updates” specifically targeting websites with “thin content”.
-This means websites who have plagiarized, copied, keyword stuffed, or duplicate content saw a significant drop in rankings.
-So how do you avoid getting penalized by Panda?
+Since 2011, Google has rolled out a series of 'Panda Updates' specifically targeting websites with 'thin content'.
+With these updates, any websites who have plagiarised, copied, keyword-stuffed or duplicated content dropped down Google’s rankings.
+So how do you avoid getting penalised by Panda?

-More than anything, produce meaningful content that is useful to users.
-Content must be unique, engaging, and valuable to visitors.
+More than anything, it’s important to produce meaningful content that is useful to users.
+Content must be unique, engaging and valuable to visitors.
 Gearing your content towards a good user experience is vital to ranking well on a search engine.

 *Tip: A sign of low-quality content is a low click-through rate and/or a high bounce rate, in which case you may want to consider rewriting the content on that page.

-*Tip: Typically, a hotel’s website should be optimized for their brand and location keywords.
-If your website does not include any brand or location terms, you probably will not rank well for them.
-Also, consider using nearby attractions into your keyword strategy.
+*Tip: Typically, a hotel’s website should be optimised for their brand and location keywords.
+If your website does not include any brand or location terms, you probably won’t rank well for them.
+Also consider using nearby attractions in your keyword strategy.

 When writing your content, we recommend selecting a keyword and building content around it.
-Google does place heavy emphasis on having natural content, so do not force a keyword to fit in.
-Instead, create content that sounds natural and seems logical to be placed there.
+Google places a lot of emphasis on having natural content, so don’t force a keyword to fit in.
+Instead, create content that sounds natural and logical.
 A list of recommended places to use keywords would be:

-Search engines also have a synonym feature in which allows you to create natural variant keywords and target the same audience.
-Having various natural variants in your content is becoming a more common SEO practice and definitely should be considered when attempting to rank in search engines.
+Search engines also have a synonym feature which allows you to create natural variant keywords and target the same audience.
+Having a few different natural variants in your content is becoming a more common SEO practice and definitely should be considered when attempting to rank in search engines.